Bill pushes for commission to investigate federal response to Puerto Rico hurricanes

-Several members of Congress introduced new legislation to establish an independent commission, similar to the one created after 9/11, to investigate the federal response to Hurricanes Irma and Maria in Puerto Rico.
+Four Democrats in Congress on Friday introduced legislation to establish an independent commission, similar to the one created after 9/11, to investigate the federal response to Hurricanes Irma and Maria in Puerto Rico.

-Rep. Nydia Velázquez, D-N.Y., along with Rep. Bennie G. Thompson, D-M.S., Sen. Kirsten Gillibrand, D-N.Y. and Sen. Elizabeth Warren, D-M.A., introduced the bill in both chambers of Congress on Thursday.
+Reps.
+Nydia Velázquez of New York and Bennie G. Thompson of Mississippi introduced the bill in the House, and Sens.
+Kirsten Gillibrand of New York and Elizabeth Warren of Massachusetts did so in the Senate.

 The bill seeks to create a bipartisan commission with eight members appointed by Congress that would look at the federal government’s preparedness in responding to the two storms.

 According to the Puerto Rican government, Hurricane Maria caused $94.4 billion in damages; Congress has allocated about $32 billion in federal aid.
-A recent analysis from El Nuevo Día, Puerto Rico's largest newspaper, showed that 9 months after the hurricane, the federal government has only disbursed $3.2 billion — or about 10 percent of the money that has been approved.
+A recent analysis from El Nuevo Día, Puerto Rico's largest newspaper, showed that nine months after the hurricane, the federal government has disbursed only $3.2 billion — or about 10 percent of the money that has been approved.

-"We've entered a new hurricane season but we still don’t know why the preparedness and response were so flawed, and we still don't know the true number of people who died,” said Sen. Warren.
-“The Commission established by our bill will help provide answers that U.S. citizens in Puerto Rico, in Massachusetts, and across the country deserve.”
+"We've entered a new hurricane season but we still don’t know why the preparedness and response were so flawed, and we still don't know the true number of people who died,” Warren said.
+“The commission established by our bill will help provide answers that U.S. citizens in Puerto Rico, in Massachusetts, and across the country deserve.”

 Federal agencies such as Federal Emergency Management Agency (FEMA) and U.S. Department of Housing and Urban Development (HUD) have defended their efforts in the island and have called their responses in Puerto Rico “historic.”